ManiAm/VENTOS_Public/README.md

 **Step 1:** In the IDE, open Veins project and go to src/modules/mobility/traci/TraCIScenarioManager.h file.
 Find 'void executeOneTimestep()', and then change it to virtual void executeOneTimestep();

+**Step 2:** go to src/modules/mobility/traci/TraCICommandInterface.h file.
+Change access modifier private into public!

-**Step 2:** [optional] comment the MYDEBUG line in TraCIScenarioManager::receiveTraCIMessage() and also TraCIScenarioManager::sendTraCIMessage to make the output console less messy :)
+**Step 3:** [optional] comment the MYDEBUG line in TraCIScenarioManager::receiveTraCIMessage() and also TraCIScenarioManager::sendTraCIMessage to make the output console less messy :)

 After these modifications, build the Veins project again.
 Build is done much faster this time!